bio-raum/FooDMe2/docs/user_doc/quickstart.md

 This is a very short list of steps required to get your started with FooDMe2.
 Please see our complete [installation](installation.md) and [usage](usage.md) guides to answer any questions you are left with after reading this.

+A more detailed step-by-step installation guide can be found in the [help section](../help/step-by-step_guide.md).

 ## Installation

 This pipeline is written in [Nextflow](https://nextflow.io/) and requires a fairly recent [version](https://github.com/nextflow-io/nextflow/releases) of Nextflow on your system.
 In addition, a software provisioning tool is needed (Docker, Conda, etc).
 If you need help with this, see [here](https://github.com/bio-raum/nf-configs/blob/main/doc/installation.md).